 Earn your BSN on the way from RN to PMHNP and graduate with your MSN degree.

 - Curriculum built to help you earn a BSN and MSN faster

 - How long?
-32 months on average
+As few as 36 months

 - Earn a bachelor’s degree first (may be required by some employers)